caglacelik/BookStore/README.md

 # BookStore
-Object Oriented Class Project
+Object Oriented Class Project with MSSQL and SingletonPattern
-#MSSQL #SingletonPattern